 Writing Home

-PROJECT: The Writing Home Initiative was a programme of creative engagement developed by poet Colm Keegan for homeless service users.
-The programme was supported by Kilkenny County Council, Creative Ireland and Poetry Ireland and was designed to:
+PROJECT: Project The Writing Home Initiative was a programme of creative engagement developed by poet Colm Keegan for homeless service users across Dublin, Kilkenny and Waterford.
+Supported by Kilkenny County Council, Creative Ireland and Poetry Ireland, the programme brought workshops in written self-expression, including rap, spoken word, storytelling and character writing, to people living in emergency accommodation.
+The initiative was awarded Best Education and Training Initiative at the All Ireland Community and Council Awards.

 CLIENT: Poetry Ireland